-When people refer to the mass avoidance of buying goods or services from a specific country, company or organization they use the word ‘boycott’.
+When people refer to the mass avoidance of buying goods or services they use the word ‘boycott’.
 But have you ever wondered what’s the origin of this term?

-Well, here’s the interesting story of Captain Charles Boycott, the Irish landlord who became extremely unpopular – so much so that his name ended up being a noun, a verb and a very influential social and political term.
+Well, it was all because of Captain Charles Boycott, the Irish landlord who became extremely unpopular; so much so that his name ended up being a noun, a verb and a very influential social and political term.

-As Charles Boycott was one of the early victims, it didn’t take long for the press to turn Boycott synonymous with mass avoidance and by the early 20th century it was not only used by Irish, but also by British newspapers.
+As Charles Boycott was one of the early victims, it didn’t take long for the press to turn Boycott synonymous with mass avoidance.
+By the early 20th century the term was not only used by Irish, but also by British newspapers.
 For instance, in a 1908 Westminster Gazette article, the journal reported that ‘the local Labour Party is inclined to boycott preference voting’.

 From there, it went “viral”.
-In fact, as this effective political tactic was spreading throughout Europe, they name remained the same and that is why in French the word is boycotter, in Dutch boycotten, in Russian bojkotirovat and in German boykottieren.
+In fact, as this effective political tactic spread throughout Europe, the name remained the same and that is why in French the word is boycotter, in Dutch boycotten, in Russian bojkotirovat and in German boykottieren.